-There were no significant changes made to the available investment alternatives during 2018 and 2017.
+There were no significant changes made to the available investment alternatives during 2019 and 2018.

 Forfeitures: Amounts forfeited from non-vested accounts, if any, are generally used to pay for Plan expenses or reduce future employer contributions.
-Forfeitures of \$9,363 were used to offset administrative expenses charged to the Plan in 2018.
-At December 31, 2018 and 2017, there were \$7 and \$631, respectively, of forfeiture funds available to be used in the future.
+Forfeitures of \$8,021 were used to offset administrative expenses charged to the Plan in 2019.
+At December 31, 2019 and 2018, there were \$116 and \$7, respectively, of forfeiture funds available to be used in the future.

 Notes Receivable from Participants: Participants may borrow from their fund accounts a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 or 50% of their vested account balance.
 Participants may elect to have their loans disbursed from specific investment funds.
 Loan terms range from six months to five years or within a reasonable time if used for the purchase of a primary residence.
-The loans are secured by the vested value of the participants' account balances and bear interest at the prime rate of interest on the date of the loan plus 1%.
+The loans are secured by the vested value of the participants' account balances and bear interest at the prime rate of interest on the date of the loan plus 1% bearing interest at rates from 4.25% - 6.50%.
 Principal and interest are paid ratably through payroll deductions.

 Specified Hardship Withdrawals: Upon written application to the Trustee by a participant for a specified hardship withdrawal, the participant may withdraw from his or her fund accounts.
 Such withdrawal may be made only upon the express determination that it is necessary to prevent a severe financial hardship to such participant and specific to the following events: expenses for medical care; costs directly related to the purchase of a principal residence; payment of tuition and related educational fees; and to prevent eviction from a principal residence or foreclosure on the mortgage of a principle residence.
-A participant who has made a specified hardship withdrawal may include any amounts necessary to pay federal, state or local income taxes or penalties reasonably anticipated to result from the distribution; shall make no more than one withdrawal during any calendar quarter; and shall incur a mandatory suspension of all contributions for six months after such withdrawal.
+A participant who has made a specified hardship withdrawal may include any amounts necessary to pay federal, state or local income taxes or penalties reasonably anticipated to result from the distribution and shall make no more than one withdrawal during any calendar quarter.